 Product Value Information provided All ODOMETER The odometer value correlates to the type of equipment and the standard of units, U.S. or Metric, selected in the programs.
-Treadmill and newer model AMT: Displays the number of cumulative miles or kilometers logged to date.
+Treadmill and AMT: Displays the number of cumulative miles or kilometers logged to date.
 In addition, the AMT displays the number of vertical strides.
 EFX: Displays the number of total strides logged to date.
 Bike: Displays the number of total revolutions logged to date.
 Climber: Displays the number of floors climbed.

-Product Value Information provided AMT - Newer Models Only BELT USAGE Belt Stride Count: Tracks the number of strides on equipment.
+Product Value Information provided AMT BELT USAGE Belt Stride Count: Tracks the number of strides on equipment.
 Stride Count Reset: Reset increases by one each time a reset is performed.
 Odometer at Last Reset: Records the odometer reading at the time the belt was changed.
 The equipment odometer continues to count forward after the belt change.
 All HOUR METER Displays the number of hours that the equipment has been in use.
 The equipment tracks the elapsed minutes, but the value that appears is truncated to the nearest full hour.
-All UPPER BOOT SW PART NUMBER Upper board application software part number and version All UPPER BASE SW PART NUMBER Upper base application software version All LOWER BASE SW PART NUMBER Lower application software version All METRICS BOARD Software number on the Metrics Board AMT STRIDE DIAL SW PART NUMBER Stride Dial software number All SERIAL NUMBER Used to determine exact model and type of equipment All USAGE LOG The number of times each program has been used and displays the associated cumulative minutes.
+Treadmill BELT RATING Number from 0 through 10, indicating the condition of the treadmill belt.
+If the current rating is 0 or 1, the belt needs to be replaced.
+Note: If you have just replaced the treadmill belt, press and hold the Quick Start key while the Belt Rating is visible to reset the Belt Rating to 10.
+All UPPER BOOT SW PART NUMBER Upper board application software part number and version All UPPER BASE SW PART NUMBER Upper base application software version All LOWER BASE SW PART NUMBER Lower application software version All METRICS BOARD Software number on the Metrics Board AMT STRIDE DIAL SW PART NUMBER Stride Dial software number

+Product Value Information provided All SERIAL NUMBER Used to determine exact model and type of equipment All USAGE LOG The number of times each program has been used and displays the associated cumulative minutes.
 Helpful in determining user preferences in program selection.
 All EVENT LOG Displays any event codes that may have been detected by the software.
 For more information, refer to Event Log .